Mr. Douglas Tanner, Director of Financial Aid

 Reinstatement of Financial Aid depends upon availability of financial aid funds at the time of the application for reinstatement and other factors: students who lose eligibility for financial aid for failure to maintain the required 3.0 GPA or the required 67% completion pace can apply for reinstatement of their financial aid once they are in compliance with all SAP requirements.

-Students wishing to appeal may do so by filling out a Satisfactory Progress Petition and presenting it to the Office of Financial Aid, along with any supporting documentation.
+Students wishing to appeal may do so by submitting the Satisfactory Progress Petition online at the Verify My FAFSA website, along with any supporting documentation.
 The Financial Aid staff may take into consideration illness, death in the immediate family, or any other extenuating circumstances.
 Students will be notified, in writing, of the decision.
 Students wishing to appeal the decision of the Office of Financial Aid may do so by writing to the Student Financial Aid Committee.

 The U.S. Department of Education does not recognize academic amnesty or academic renewal in relation to financial aid satisfactory academic progress.
 VSU is required to include all courses and grades in evaluating a student’s satisfactory academic progress.
 However, if there were special circumstances involved, VSU may be able to approve an academic appeal and place a student on probation or an academic plan.